lunapapa-finland/Auto_MD2Video_Converter/config/llm_prompt.md

 - Each array item is an object with:
   - "title": the exact H1 section title from the Markdown (string)
   - "slug": the normalized slug as specified above (string)
-  - "image_url": the first image URL inside that section or null (string or null)
+  - "image_url": the first image URL inside that section or null (string or null), do not use markdown format, only url with ""
   - "script": the full spoken script text for that section (string)

 - Example shape (illustrative only; do NOT include comments):